-Trial Attorney, Tony Piccuta, Files Auto Defect Product Liability Lawsuit Against Mercedes Benz and Toyota
+Trial Attorney, Tony Piccuta, Files Auto Defect Product Liability Lawsuit Against Toyota

 Last week, lead trial counsel from Scottsdale Injury Lawyers, Tony Piccuta, filed a new lawsuit in state court.
 The lawsuit involves a rear-end car accident at a high rate of speed.
 The car accident left the client with a debilitating brain injury.
 The lawsuit named the makers of both cars involved in the accident as defendants in the lawsuit.
-Those auto makers are Daimler, A.G. (who makes Mercedes Benz) and Toyota Motor Corporation (who makes Lexus).
+One of those auto makers included Toyota Motor Corporation (who makes Lexus).

 The Injuries Caused by the Car Accident

 In March 2017, the client was on his way home from work and on the freeway.
 He was driving his 2004 Lexus ES 330.
 Traffic stopped on the freeway in front of him and the client brought his vehicle to a stop.
-However, the car immediately behind him, a 2017 Mercedes Benz GLE 350, did not stop and rear ended his Lexus at a high rate of speed.
+However, the car immediately behind him, a late model SUV, did not stop and rear ended his Lexus at a high rate of speed.
 No skid marks were noted in the police report.
-It is believed that the driver of the Mercedes Benz failed to apply his brakes at all.
+It is believed that the driver of the SUV failed to apply his brakes at all.
 As a result, the impact was likely at over 60 miles per hour.

 At the hospital, the client was diagnosed with several serious injuries.
 The injuries included: a traumatic brain injury resulting in loss of function on the left side of his body and resulting mental impairment; fractured ribs; a collapsed lung; focal dissection of left renal artery with significant infraction; and a bilateral hemispheric ischemic stroke secondary to bilateral carotid artery dissection.
 The client required critical care for weeks and remained in the hospital for more than one month.
 The client was discharged once his condition stabilized to the point where he could go home.
 However, he left the hospital with serious cognitive impairment as a result of the car accident.